 11am, but flexible, subject to availability.
 Earliest check-in, 4pm.

 Double rooms from £260.00, including tax at 20 per cent.

 Rates do not include breakfast (between £14.95 and £18.95 each).

+The hotel have developed their own range of Pig Cut wines in collaboration with Tuscan Tenuta Fertuna Winery: a red, white and rosé.
 The Georgian house was built in 1820 out of honey-hued Bath stone; there’s a lot of history here.
 You’ll find portraits of former residents on the walls and pieces of period furniture dotted around the lounges.
-Housed in the potting shed, the spa is a more recent addition – the perfect hideaway for a blissful treatment using heavenly-scented organic Bamford products.

 At the hotel

 Treatment room, lounge, library, DVD library, greenhouse, acres of grounds, kitchen garden, smoke house, free WiFi throughout.
 In rooms: flatscreen TV, DVD player, larder stocked with wine, snacks and sweets, Nespresso coffee machine, tea-making facilities, Bramley toiletries.

 Spread throughout the main house, barn and gardens, the rooms have a natural feel – wood floors with cream walls, white linens and pops of greens, yellows and pinks on the chairs and cushions.
 You’ll find no paltry minibar here: the full-size larder is stocked with enough wine, savoury treats and retro sweets for an indulgent bedroom picnic.
 Rooms in the garden are wonderfully romantic, with their own entrance, a wood-burning stove and a small terrace with two chairs.
 Big Comfy Luxe room 8, on the barn’s first floor, has a large four-poster bed and a freestanding bath, and overlooks the chicken coop and deer park.